lkingsford/EmuBay/Rules.md

 Each player gets, for each share held, its current revenue, minus its per dividend debt obligations, divided by the amount of shares owned by players rounded up, for each individual share.

+Following the dividend round, check whether any of the end-game conditions apply.
+If they do, place a cube on the relevant space on the board.

 If the dividend debt obligations exceed revenue, the company's treasury makes up the shortfall.
 If there is insufficient cash, then the amount left owing is divided by the amount of shares in that company, rounded up.
 Each player must pay the bank that amount for each of their shares held.
 If any player has insufficient cash, then they are bankrupted.
 Pay all their money to the bank, reduce the debt by the amount of money that they had, regard their shares as no longer held, and repeat this procedure if there are remaining shareholders.

 ## Ending the game

 The game ends in one of 3 ways:

+1. If two of the following conditions are true following a Pay Dividends action, the game ends immediately:

+ - All company shares (excluding any remaining 'reserved' shares) have been sold to players
+ - There are no remaining resource cubes on the board
+ - 3 of the 4 charters (including the Independents charter) have no remaining trains
+ - There are no remaining bond cards

-1. A player goes bankrupt during a Pay Dividends action due to not being able to pay their companies debt obligations.
+2. A player goes bankrupt during a Pay Dividends action due to not being able to pay their companies debt obligations.
 End the game immediately once all dividend payouts are exhausted.

-2. One of the companies (including an independent) reaches revenue (ignoring debt) of ₤18.
-Finish the game following two more dividend rounds.

 3. There is a stalemate due to a player being unable to perform any actions.
+Pay dividends, and end the game.

 In all cases, the winner is the player with the most money.
 Ties are possible.